seanbell/starcluster-startceleryworker/README.md

 A plugin to start celery workers on every node of a StarCluster cluster.

 Each celery worker is contained in a tmux session, so you don't need to worry about log files taking up too much disk space.
-Each worker logs to its local tmux session.
+Each worker logs to the screen on its local tmux session.
 Using tmux sessions makes it easier to reliably kill celery workers.
 The tmux session is named `"celery-" + queue`.

 ### Installation
 1. Check out this repository.